beebeeep/pacer/README.md

 so that RPS limit for each bucket is calculated across the whole cluster.
 Then you can simply have any HTTP load balancer doing round-robin routing across all replicas.

+If `require_quorum` configuration is enabled, then node will start returning 429s for all requests if it failed to synchronize with quorum of its peers.
+This can be used to prevent overshooting the RPS limit in case of network partitioning between limiter node.